Spectral flow for Dirac operators with magnetic links

 Fix $K \in \N$ and consider the map

-where $\Sd(L^2(\S^3)^2)$ denotes the set of self-adjoint operators on $L^2(\S^3)^2$ with discrete spectrum.
-We will now endow each space with a particular topology and study the continuity of the resulting map, in order to define the spectral flow of paths in this space.
+where $\Sd(L^2(\S^3)^2)$ denotes the set of self-adjoint operators on $L^2(\S^3)^2$ with discrete spectrum (that is: the spectrum of $D\in \Sd(L^2(\S^3)^2)$ is a discrete set in $\R$ and consists of eigenvalues with \emph{finite} multiplicities).

+We now endow each space with a particular topology and study the continuity of the resulting map, in order to define the spectral flow of paths in this space.

-Let us emphasize that the Dirac operators depend, up to gauge transformations, only on the link and the fluxes, in particular the spectrum does not depend on the choice of the Seifert surfaces.
+Let us emphasize that, up to gauge transformations, the Dirac operators depend only on the link and the fluxes.
+In particular the spectrum does not depend on the choice of the Seifert surfaces.
 But as we investigate the continuity properties of the family $\big(\cD_{\bA}\big)_{\uS,\ua}$, we need to take the gauge into account.